Ester Barinaga: Career

-Apart from her academic career, Ester Barinaga founded in 2010 the non-profit organization Förorten i Centrum, an initiative that uses the collective production of public art to change the stigmatized images of the so-called “immigrant suburbs” of Stockholm.
-Until 2020, when Förorten i Centrum closed down, the initiative coordinated the production of murals in various Swedish cities – such as Stockholm, Landskrona, Kalmar, Örebro.
+Barinaga founded the non-profit organization Förorten i Centrum in 2010.
+It was an initiative that uses the collective production of public art to change the stigmatized images of the so-called “immigrant suburbs” of Stockholm.
+The initiative coordinated the production of murals in various Swedish cities – such as Stockholm, Landskrona, Kalmar, Örebro.
+Förorten i Centrum closed down in 2020.
 Her current work focuses on community currencies as a method to build more resilient communities and more inclusive cities.